BarrOff/roots/README.md

 ### Usage

 **The methods from simple.nim are used in a different way than those of bisection.nim and derivativeFree.nim.
 If you want to use them, please take a look at the code or the documentation in Roots.jl.
 Examples will be included here in the future.**

+The API tries to mimic the one from Roots.jl as close as possible.
+If in question, please consult their documentation.

 Similar to the Roots.jl way specifying the algorithm is optional.
 If none is given, Bisection is used.
 The chosen algorithm can be passed as the third parameter to the `findZero` function call.